 5. Focus on Positive Interactions

-6. Take Breaks When Needed
+6. Take Plenty of Breaks

 7. Practice Empathy